Keyword Clustering: The Ultimate Guide to SEO Success

 You can also assign target URLs to keywords.
 This will help you track whether your target page gets to the SERP for a particular keyword or whether another page replaced it.

 Hover over the keyword that you want to track and click on the additional settings button.
 Select Target URL, then either enter the URL or select the suggested one.
+Alternatively, you can select a keyword by checking its box and then click the designated button above the keyword list to specify a target URL.

 Next to the selected keyword, you’ll see a gray link icon indicating that the target URL is assigned.
 If the page that ranks for this keyword differs from the target address, the link icon in the URL column will become red.